 The Board meets quarterly: January, April, July and October.
 You will be notified immediately after your complaint has been investigated and reviewed by the Investigative Committee with recommendations made to the Board as a whole.
 This process can take three months or longer in certain situations.
 I ask for your patience and assistance that allows our agency to protect the health and welfare of all consumers utilizing the services and merchandise of Kansas funeral homes to the very best of our ability.

-In the meantime, if you should have any
+In the meantime, if you

 questions or need further assistance, please do not hesitate to contact

 Executive Secretary Mack Smith, Administrative Specialist Leslie